-The mission of the CiTi Practical Nursing program is to prepare competent, compassionate, and culturally sensitive entry-level graduate nurses in order to improve the health of the surrounding community by positively influencing the quality of health care for all.
-We are committed to providing a nursing program that is accessible to a diverse community of learners in a collaborative teaching - learning environment which promotes critical thinking, life-long learning, intellectual growth and pride in achievement.
+The mission of the CiTi Practical Nursing Program is to prepare competent, compassionate, and culturally sensitive entry-level graduate nurses in order to improve the health of the surrounding community by positively influencing the quality of health care.
+We are committed to providing a competency-based nursing program that is accessible to a diverse community of learners in a collaborative teaching-learning environment which promotes critical thinking, lifelong learning, intellectual growth, and pride in safe patient care.